 Please summarize your project in a couple of paragraphs.
+Be sure to do the following:

-- Highlight key aspects of your project. - Why is this project important for your community?
-What problem or problems are you trying to solve? - What are the key benefits of your project?
-In particular, what are the environmental benefits?
+- Highlight key aspects of your project. - Tell us why this project is important for your community.
+What problem or problems are you trying to solve? - Outline the key benefits of your project.
+In particular, what are its environmental benefits?

-In this field, please provide any other information that you feel will help us to understand your project and intended outcomes.
+Please include in this field any other information that you feel will help us to understand your project and intended outcomes.
+Non-municipal applicants may provide additional details on their partnership with the lead municipality.